Skip to content

 // the validation

-Multi-model councils validate before and after implementation.
-Not one reviewer — a panel.
+Multi-model councils validate before and after implementation: a panel, not a single reviewer.

 /pre-mortem